sharuman/movie-portal/README.md

 5. create `import` folder in the root directory and place the `.csv` files of _step 0_ in it
 6. update the paths in the `.env` file accordingly
 7. `docker exec django-container python manage.py import_movies`.
 Pass `--flush` option to empty movies app db tables (the import currently only works with empty movie app tabels).
+8. Create [The Movie Database API](https://developers.themoviedb.org/3/getting-started/introduction).
+This api key is needed to show movies' posters.
+Update the `.env` file accordingly.
+9. `docker exec django-container python manage.py get_movie_posters`.
+The posters will be saved in `static/images/posters` directory.

 ### Django Help